Effects of quenching protocols based on parametric oscillators: Zero-delay second order correlation functions

 \subsection{Case 4: $D_e>0$ and $V_\infty<0$}

-The driving mechanism exerted by the parametric frequency runs for a short time interval (in $b$ units) and selecting the most rapidly varying portion of the Morse curve.
-The duration of time interval where the driving mechanism is active does not get through $t_-$, Eq. (\ref{root tm}), creasing limitedly for higher values of $D_e$ and $t_s$.
-Variations of $D_e$ influence more effectively the quantity $\omega_0$.
-However, most influential alteration for the frequency parameter, and thereby for correlation functions, are those of parameter b, whose reduction gives a notable boost to $\omega_0$, affecting the rate of $\omega$.
-Functions $g_2$ are subjected to a basic growth mechanism, and move into the $g_2>1$ region if the system evolves for a sufficiently large time.
-For intermediate values of negative parameter $t_s$, the case shares some similarities with Case 1 with $t_s\geq 0$, Fig. \ref{figure g2 caso 1}.b).
-Effects of enlarging the time window where the dynamics takes place are visible with an additional trait resembling a saturation mechanism, with possible prior vague signs of undulations.
-It is however the lowering the value of parameter $b$ that allows the saturation to take a more concrete form, by simultaneously smoothing the modest undulations.
-Under these circumstances, the mode creation mechanism thus can approach a quality of stationarity.
+The driving mechanism exerted by the parametric frequency now runs for a short time interval (in $b$ units) and selecting the most rapidly varying portion of the Morse curve.
+Examples of functions $g_2$ are provided in Figure \ref{fg2 caso 4}, showing how they move into the $g_2>1$ region if the system evolves for a sufficiently large time.
+For intermediate values of negative parameter $t_s$, the case it is seen to share some similarities with Case 1 with $t_s\geq 0$, Fig. \ref{figure g2 caso 1}.b).
+The duration of time interval where the driving mechanism is active does not get through $t_+$, Eq. (\ref{root tm}), creasing limitedly for higher values of $D_e$ and $t_s$.
+Effects of such an enlarging the time window where the dynamics takes place are visible with possible vague signs of prior undulations, and with an additional trait suggesting that it would likely progress to a saturation.
+It is the acting on the value of time-scale parameter $b$ that allows the saturation to take a more concrete form, by simultaneously smoothing the modest undulations.
+As we have noticed in Subsection \ref{ss 5 4}, most influential alterations for the frequency parameter are indeed those of parameter b, whose reduction gives a notable boost to values for $\omega_0$ and the rate of changes for $\omega$.
+These then imply a strong suppression of the initial value $\sigma_0$ that is assumed via (\ref{eq21}) for the solution $\sigma$ to the Ermakov equation, and an enhancement of the variation of $\sigma$ that can be observed at later times compared to its initial value.
+This makes a difference because the Bogolubov coefficient $\nu$ is quite sensitive to quantitative changes experienced by the function $\sigma / \sigma_0$.
+When $\sigma / \sigma_0$ deviates from values that are close the unity, a growth for $|\nu|$ is dictated that easily can be sufficient to determine the $|\nu|^4$ terms dominating $g_2$.
+Under these circumstances, at a certain point the mode creation mechanism can be therefore strong enough to let $g_2$ approach a quality of stationarity.